-The CTIA has 3 levels of severity for guideline violations (0-2).
-Each is graded by level of potential harm to the consumer.
-S.H.A.F.T. violations are the only violation that is rated under a level 0 violation and can result in permanent termination of your program.
+The C.T.I.A. has three levels of severity for guideline violations (0-2).
+Each is graded by the level of potential harm to the consumer.
+S.H.A.F.T. violations are the only violation rated under a level 0 violation and can permanently terminate your program.

 Note!
-At the moment S.H.A.F.T. does include CBD, vaping, marijuana/cannabis, and any content relating to each (even though it is not specifically stated.)
-Be sure to refer to the CTIA Short Code Monitoring Handbook for more info on SHAFT.
+Currently, S.H.A.F.T. does include CBD, vaping, marijuana/cannabis, and any content relating to each (even though it is not explicitly stated.)
+Be sure to refer to the C.T.I.A.
+Short Code Monitoring Handbook for more info on SHAFT.

 SMS content best practices

-- Use natural language.
-You should use natural language in your messages, which means that you do not use non-standard spellings.
-For example, "H! h0w ar3__you do1ng?" is a nonstandard spelling.
+Use natural language.
+It would be best to use natural language in your messages so you do not use non-standard spellings.
+For example, "H! h0w ar3__you do1ng?" is a non-standard spelling.

-- Set expectations on frequency.
+Set expectations on frequency.
 You should set the proper expectation with the consumer on how many messages they can expect to receive.
-If you are sending 5 texts a month, then disclosing "5/msg a month" on the first interaction will result in a positive consumer experience.
+If you send five texts a month, disclosing "5/msg a month" on the first interaction will result in a positive customer experience.

-- Business recognition.
-You should include the business name within the message to ensure that the consumer knows who they are interacting with and not attempt to hide the identity.
+Business recognition.
+You should include the business name within the message to ensure that consumers know who they are interacting with and not attempt to hide their identity.

-- Length of the message.
-SMS stands for "Short Message Service” and this should be taken into consideration when formatting a text message.
-Even though concatenated messages exist we recommend not sending more than a 250-character message to keep the medium a short message platform.
+Length of the message.
+SMS stands for "Short Message Service," which should be considered when formatting a text message.
+Even though concatenated messages exist, we recommend not sending more than a 250-character message to keep the medium a short message platform.

-- Give your recipients an option to opt-out.
-We're adding unsubscribe links for US/CA recipients by default, but not for non-US/CA. Even though adding the Unsubscribe link is optional for non-US/CA recipients, we highly encourage you to add it to the content of your SMS Campaign.
-SMS marketing is more sensitive compared to the Email one.
+Give your recipients an option to opt out.
+We're adding unsubscribe links for US/CA recipients by default, but not for non-US/C.A.
+Even though adding the Unsubscribe link is optional for non-US/C.A. recipients, we highly encourage you to add it to the content of your SMS Campaign.
+SMS marketing is more sensitive compared to Email one.
 The customer can't choose when he wants to check the message, and it is almost impossible to ignore it.
 If you want to avoid receiving spam reports or complaints from your customers, you should allow them to unsubscribe from your marketing.